AI for Professional

 Add the rest, sensibly

 Next workflow, then the one after.
-Each one lands with the regulator-shaped paperwork done: risk register, client notice where it's needed, supervision policy, model card.
-Built once, reused everywhere.
+Each one comes with the regulatory paperwork it needs: risk register, client notice where appropriate, supervision policy and model card.
+We reuse the common parts rather than starting again.

 Three things that landed in the last twelve months.
 If your firm sits under any of these regulators, the policy work isn't optional any more.